Yes. Your project needs to be serving a South African audience, and needs to be run by a South African based entity.

 - developing new revenue generation opportunities or sustainable business models.

-The Advisory Committee will recommend candidates to the MDIF board who will make the final decision.
-The proposed candidates will need to meet the following criteria:
+The Advisory Committee recommends candidates to the MDIF board who have the final decision on entry into the program.
+The Committee meets periodically at the request from the program.
+The proposed candidates have had to meet the following criteria:

 - New projects just getting off the ground, for which the applicant has initial evidence of a user need.

 - Specific and actionable ideas for a novel product or service – product or working demo doesn’t necessarily have to be built yet – funding can be used for MVP.
 (Capability requirement)

 - Products or services that have shown initial success/viability, and applicants that are looking to scale up.

 In addition to the above, a company or an organization must also meet the following criteria:

 - Committed to providing credible, independent news, information or public debate.

 - Independent from the government or of any other political or economic interest group.